KostasBzn/Udemy_Python_Small_Projects/My_Pass_Password_Manager/README.md

 1. Clone the repository or download the files.
 2. Navigate to the folder containing the password manager files.
-3. Install the required libraries: `pip install pyperclip`
+3. Install the required libraries: `pip install -r requirements.txt`
 4. Run the `main.py` script: `python main.py`